ewintram/CV/README.md

 #### Process development

-During my degree my design practice was process-driven, focusing on the testing of techniques and experimentation.
+During my degree, my design practice was process-driven, focusing on the testing of techniques and experimentation.
 This methodology has translated into my career through the implementation of processes across all areas of studio and project management.
-From streamlining financial systems to devising processes for document control on large-scale client projects, I maintained and improved these tools through analysis and review.
+From streamlining financial systems to devising workflow approval processes on large-scale client projects, I maintained and improved these tools through analysis and review.

 #### Diligence